emis6/school_project_mesh_maillage/README.md

 - *.msh contains the mesh to find the problem's solution to this particular mesh

-- *.edp a script written in freefem++ to find the solution of the problem
+- *.edp a script written in freefem++ to find the solution of the problem(for verification)

 - *.geo file containing the description of the submarine to be read by gmsh to generate the mesh